hashicorp/terraform/website/source/docs/providers/aws/r/rds_cluster_instance.html.markdown

 The following arguments are supported:

-* `identifier` - (Optional) The Instance Identifier.
-Must be a lower case string.
-If omitted, a unique identifier will be generated.
+* `identifier` - (Optional, Forces new resource) The indentifier for the RDS instance, if omitted, Terraform will assign a random, unique identifier.
+* `identifier_prefix` - (Optional, Forces new resource) Creates a unique identifier beginning with the specified prefix.
+Conflicts with `identifer`.
 * `cluster_identifier` - (Required) The identifier of the [`aws_rds_cluster`](/docs/providers/aws/r/rds_cluster.html) in which to launch this instance.
 * `instance_class` - (Required) The instance class to use.
 For details on CPU and memory, see [Scaling Aurora DB Instances][4].
 Aurora currently